Step 4: Preparation for transfer

 • incorrect information from manual generation of metadata

 This stage of the process can be quite time-consuming, but it is vital to the overall success of the transfer.
-Desk instructions to complete this stage of the process can be found here.
-If you have any questions, or are in need of any assistance, contact your Digital Transfer Adviser.
+If you have any questions, or are in need of any assistance, contact the Digital Transfer team.

-The National Archives will confirm receipt of the records once they have been uploaded via SFTP or once the HDD has been delivered.
+The National Archives will confirm receipt of the records once the HDD has been delivered.
 Please do not delete the records at this stage.
 The National Archives will confirm with you when this can be done (after step 5 is completed).